tessellator/resilience4clj-retry/doc/01_configuration.md

 A `config` can be used to configure the global registry or a retry when it is created.

-### Global Registry
+### Registries

-This library creates a single global `registry` The registry may contain `config` values as well as retry instances.
+A registry is an entity that stores retries and configurations.
+When a retry is created with the `retry!` function, it will be associated with a registry and can be looked up by name in the registry afterward.

-`configure-registry!` overwrites the existing registry with one containing one or more config values. `configure-registry!` takes a map of name/config value pairs.
-When a retry is created, it may refer to one of these names to use the associated config.
-Note that the name `:default` (or `"default"`) is special in that retrys that are created without a providing or naming a config with use this default config.
+This library creates a `default-registry` that is used when a registry is not provided but is required.
+The registry may contain `config` values as well as retry instances.
+In the following example code, any of the instances of the `reg` parameter may be dropped to use the default registry.

-The function `retry!` will look up or create a retry in the global registry.
+The function `retry!` will look up or create a retry in a registry.
 The function accepts a name and optionally the name of a config or a config map.

 ```clojure
 (ns myproject.core